BeeGass/Notes/index.md

 ---
 <span class="newthought">These notes</span> behave as my one stop shop for all classes I have taken and wish to review.
 My hope is that this can become somewhat of a database of notes for me (and hopefully others) to review. {% include sidenote.html id="note-pgm" note="I will often use these sidenotes as a way to define terms, clarify ideas further or whatever else that may be applicable." %} Please understand that I am writing these notes as im watching lecture so there may be spelling mistakes, lapses in grammar, profanity or simply incorrect material.
 I hope to revise these as soon as possible.

 If you wish to learn more about the content that is learned in each class then I would recommend clicking on the links to various classes where you will be redirected to the table of contents for that applicable class. {% include marginnote.html id='mn-construction' note='The notes are still **under construction**!
 You will probably find several typos.
-If you do, please let me know, or submit a pull request with your fixes to our [GitHub repository](https://github.com/BeeGass/Notes).'%}
+If you do, please let me know, or submit a pull request with your fixes to the [GitHub repository](https://github.com/BeeGass/Notes).'%}

 ## Mathematics